emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

 subtitle: The robust and energy efficient drying of Biomasses
 featuredimage: /img/td-tørke.png
 mainquote: >-
-  Sludge in Waste Water Treatment Plant for fishmeal in both land based and ship installed plants Ingredients in the food industrySpent grains in distilleries and breweriesAnimal and poultry by-products for industrial bio-sludge and mineral sludge Replacement rotors and units for old disc dryers
+  Residuals for fishmeal in both land based and ship installed plants.
+  Ingredients in the food industry.
+Spent grains in distilleries and breweries.
+  Animal and poultry by-products for industrial bio-sludge and mineral sludge
 description1: >-
   The Fjell Turbo Disc Dryer is designed for indirect heating by steam (6-10 bar).
 The dryer can be delivered for vacuum drying of temperature sensitive